-An "adverse benefit determination" is any denial, reduction, termination of or failure to provide or make payment for a benefit (either in whole or in part) under the Plan.
-Each of the following is an example of an adverse benefit determination:
+An "Adverse Benefit Determination" is any denial, reduction, termination of or failure to provide or make payment for a benefit (either in whole or in part) under the Plan.
+Each of the following is an example of an Adverse Benefit Determination:

-- a payment of less than 100% of a claim for benefits - a denial, reduction, termination of or failure to provide or make payment for a benefit (in whole or in part) resulting from any decision on a required pre-authorization or concurrent authorization - a failure to cover an item or service because the Fund considers it to be experimental, investigational, not Medically Necessary or not medically appropriate - a decision that denies a benefit based on a determination that you or a Dependent is not eligible to participate in the Plan
+- A payment of less than 100% of a Claim for benefits; - a denial, reduction, termination of or failure to provide or make payment for a benefit (in whole or in part) resulting from any decision on a required Utilization Review or concurrent Utilization Review: - a failure to cover an item or service because the Fund considers it to be experimental, investigational, not Medically Necessary or not medically appropriate; - a decision that denies a benefit based on a determination that you or a Dependent is not eligible to participate in the Plan.

 You will be provided with written notice of the initial benefit determination.
-If it is an adverse benefit determination, the notice will include the following:
+If it is an Adverse Benefit Determination, the notice may include the following:

-- the specific reason(s) for the determination, - reference to the specific Plan provision(s) on which the determination is based, - a description of any additional material or information needed to perfect your claim and an explanation of why the material or information is needed, - a description of the appeals procedures and applicable time limits, - a statement of your right to bring a civil action under ERISA Section 502(a) following the appeal of an adverse benefit determination, - if an internal rule, guideline or protocol was relied upon in deciding the claim, a statement that a copy is available upon written request at no charge, and - if the determination was based on the absence of medical necessity, or the treatment's being experimental or investigational, or other similar exclusion, a statement that an explanation of the scientific or clinical judgment for the determination is available upon written request at no charge.
+- The specific reason(s) for the determination; - reference to the specific Plan provision(s) on which the determination is based;

+- a description of any additional material or information needed to perfect your Claim and an explanation of why the material or information is needed; - a description of the appeals procedures and applicable time limits; - a statement of your right to bring a civil action under ERISA Section 502(a) following the appeal of an Adverse Benefit Determination; - if an internal rule, guideline or protocol was relied upon in deciding the Claim, a statement that a copy is available upon written request at no charge; and - if the determination was based on the absence of medical necessity, or the treatment's being experimental or investigational, or other similar exclusion, a statement that an explanation of the scientific or clinical judgment for the determination is available upon written request at no charge.

-For urgent claims, the notice will describe the expedited review process applicable to urgent claims.
-For urgent claims, the notice may be provided orally and followed with written notification.
+For Urgent Claims, the notice will describe the expedited review process applicable to Urgent Claims.
+For Urgent Claims, the notice may be provided orally and followed with written notification.